I've come across this weird little puzzle,

 I would say undefined because infinity isn't a number.
 Infinity can be a difficult concept to understand when using it in ways such as that.
 I might suggest you look here to find out more about it...

-Life isnt a simple Math: there are always other variables. -[unknown]
+There are always other variables. -[unknown]

 But Nature flies from the infinite, for the infinite is unending or imperfect, and Nature ever seeks an end. -Aristotle